Anthony Sowell: Victims

 On November 5, 2009, two of the eleven victims were identified.
 All of Sowell's known victims were African-American women of an either slender or morbidly obese build, 10 of the 11 women were mothers.
-Of these victims, seven of them were between the age of 44 to 53, three in their 30’s and one victim- the third was 25.
+Of these victims, seven of them were between the age of 44 to 53, three in their 30's and the third was 25.
 The first two were in their 30s.

 Kim Yvette Smith, a 44-year-old, was the first victim tied to Sowell to be reported missing in 2009.
 She was reported missing by her family.
 Her body was discovered in Sowell's backyard.

 Leshanda Long (25) - went missing in August 2008, she was the youngest out of Sowells victims.
 Her skull was found wrapped inside a bucket in Sowells basement.

 Tonia Carmichael, 53, had disappeared more than a year earlier.
 Her body was found buried in his backyard.
 She appeared to have been strangled and was identified through the use of DNA evidence.
 Her mother had reported her missing in December 2008.

 Telacia Fortson, 31, had disappeared five months earlier.
 Although she had been missing since June, her mother did not report her missing until she heard the news coverage regarding the dead bodies discovered in Sowell's home.

 On November 8, 2009, three more bodies were identified.
 Crystal Dozier was a 38-year-old who went missing in May 2007.
 The mother of seven children, she lived in the area where her body was discovered.
 Her family reported her missing to the Cleveland Police Department.
 This was not the first time she had gone missing, and the family accused the police of failing to investigate.
 The family took it upon themselves to post fliers and call hospitals.

 Amelda "Amy" Hunter, 47; A beautician and mother of three.
 Amy did not live in the area where her body was found, but did visit frequently.
 Her family did not report her missing until after police began removing bodies from Sowell's house.

 Michelle Mason, 45, was last seen in October 2008.
 She lived in the area where her body was found.
 According to records, the police conducted a full investigation when her family reported her missing.

 Records of missing people going back to Sowell's June 2005 release from prison were searched and DNA testing was conducted on the bodies found at Sowell's house.
 Protesters holding posters of missing loved ones gathered outside his home at the time.

 East Cleveland police also reopened several cold cases from the late 1980s.
 The murders by strangulation used a similar modus operandi and had stopped around 1989, the same time that Sowell was arrested.
 The FBI at the time was gathering information to see if Sowell may have been linked to unsolved cases in cities where he once lived.